“Rainbow” Spoilers Ahead

 Because of all the classic references, it’s impossible not to believe that this quote is something we are meant to carry throughout the series’ run.
 A majority of us look to Ted Lasso as the TV savior.
 It came to us at a time where we needed it most and in the process, it healed our hearts almost effortlessly.

 Ted Lasso isn’t inadvertently kind or good or wholesome as a show.
 It didn’t gain its reputation by one or two people seeing something that wasn’t there.
-This series meant to be a beacon of hope amidst dark times, but this tells us to be aware of the fact that Ted Lasso also intends to continue touching the darker parts of life.
+This series meant to be a beacon of hope amidst dark times, but this tells us to be aware of the fact that Ted Lasso also intends to continue touching on the darker parts of life.
 (Which this season is likely going to be the importance of caring for our mental health.)

 It’s as though it’s setting us up to understand that even if things don’t work out as we want them to, the series intends to make sure that it doesn’t subvert expectations or leave us in the dark forest.
 We’re going to get out of it.